Luzon buttonquail: Habitat and conservation status

 Its precise habitat is unknown but is believe to be wet grassy areas.
-Only moder record from a bushmeat market in Dalton Pass in 2009.
+Only modern record is from a bushmeat market in Dalton Pass in 2009.
 The Luzon buttonquail was known only from drawings and descriptions until January 2009 when a local birdwatching group, the Wild Bird Club of the Philippines, took photos and recorded a video of a lone specimen at a public market in the Caraballo Mountains.
 The bird from Nueva Vizcaya, northern Luzon, appeared in a news feature by documentary filmmaker Howie Severino, a member of the GMA Network.

 IUCN has assessed this bird as Data deficient but was formerly listed as Vulnerable.
 Despite just having 1 record, it is believed that it may be especially cryptic and unobtrusive leading it to be under-recorded.
 Extensive research and study is required.
 However, it is likely that this species is threatened due to continued hunting and habitat conversion.